LandSciTech/ccviR/CODE_DESIGN.md

   i.e., `tagList()` takes ... so you need to do `tagList(div1, div2, div3)`
   So if you programatically create the divs, you have a list, then you can use `tagList(!!!list_of_divs)` to 'explode' them out (this is used a lot in the report).

+## Spatial Data

+When creating our own spatial data, we use
+- Equal Area Albers projection for North America (i.e. ESRI:102008 for protected areas)
+- In `analyze_spatial()` data are reprojected to match their overlapping datasets
+  - *Generally* these polygons are reprojected to match the rasters
+  - Most are matched to Mean Annual Temperature
+  - Protected areas are matched to the Projected range change rasters (hrasts)
+  - CCEI is first clipped to the non-breeding range and *then* reprojected to this range (because the CCEI is such a large raster, it makes sense to have the user define the projection in the non-breeding polygon)
+  - We reproject to CRS 3857 for mapping (after simplifying, so it's pretty speedy)

 ## Shiny Modules

 ### Namespacing